 (11ak)The MSDU format parameter indicates if the received MSDU is in EPD or LPD format.

+The radio environment status vector provides information to higher layer entities about the current radio environment and the most recent TGbd reception.
+This parameter shall be present when dot11NGVActivated is TRUE and absent otherwise.

 Changes to clause 5.2.5.2